Small business insurance and car accidents: Are you covered?

 Minimizing the risk of vehicle-related accidents and expenses

-Of course, even if you have the right business insurance policy, it’s better to avoid making a claim if at all possible.
+Of course, even if you have the right business insurance policy, it’s always best to try and avoid a claim altogether.
 Putting safety first means your employees (and your finances) stay out of harm’s way.
-As a business owner, it’s up to you to set the tone of safety for your team.
+As a business owner, it’s up to you to create a culture of safety for your team.

 “Business owners should help to make it easier for the employees to do their job while driving,” says Scott Marshall, driving safety instructor and owner of The Safe Driver blog.